MicrosoftDocs/microsoft-style-guide/docs/grammar/index.md

-# Grammar tips
+# Grammar and parts of speech

-Content that’s easy to read tends to be easy to localize and translate.
-This helps both machine translations and customers.
+Simple grammar tends to be easy to read and understand, like a conversation.
+Using simple grammar also tends to be easy to localize and translate, which helps both machine translations and customers.
+Use the following recommendations to improve your writing.

 ## Use American English and avoid non-English words